kelltrick/windows-itpro-docs/windows/device-security/device-guard/deploy-code-integrity-policies-steps.md

 Members of the security community<sup>\*</sup> continuously collaborate with Microsoft to help protect customers.
 With the help of their valuable reports, Microsoft has identified a list of valid applications that an attacker could also potentially use to bypass Windows Defender Device Guard code integrity policies.

 Unless your use scenarios explicitly require them, Microsoft recommends that you block the following applications.
-These applications or files can be used by an attacker to circumvent Application Whitelisting policies, including Windows Defender Device Guard:
+These applications or files can be used by an attacker to circumvent Application Allow List policies, including Windows Defender Device Guard:

 - bash.exe
 - bginfo.exe<sup>[1]</sup>